 Goal statement

 The main goal of this design science project is to design an RE policy based on (deep) reinforcement learning.
-Thereafter, the designed RE policy will be compared with the traditional RE policies.
+Thereafter, the designed RE policy will be compared with the traditional RE methods.
 Ultimately, the designed RE policy will be implemented in the real world.

 These objectives result in the following goal statement: